carlaraya/genomic-db/README.md

 1. Build the docker images: `$ docker-compose build`
 1. Setup the database: `$ docker-compose run web rails db:create db:migrate`
 1. Start the server: `$ docker-compose up`

+## Todo
+1. Read up on jbuilder
+1. Install semantic ui and add html code from old repo
+1. Add attachment to dataset model that saves to local storage
+1. Add rspec tests
+1. Search how to do cron jobs in rails or nodejs